 Am I making my homeschool hours the priority each day?

 Am I feeling pulled in too many directions?

 Am I feeling like things that should be getting done/covered are in fact getting done?

 Am I feeling like I have ample planning time for my homeschool?

 Am I telling my kids “wait”, “just a minute”, several times each day while I complete other tasks?

 There are other reasons a blogging break might be necessary that have nothing to do with your homeschool or time management.
 Breaks are a great way to refuel your creative juices, provide more time for self care, and to pursue other creative interests.
 That was another big reason for my break in 2015.
 I needed to recharge.
 I was craving more time for reading, creating, and other interests that I had not had time for when I was constantly posting and promoting.
 It has been nice to refind that balance I had started with.
 All that matters in the end is that you and those you share your home with are happy.

 It is now January 2016, and I’m finally back.
 The much needed break from homeschool blogging opened up space for more good things.
 My homeschool is once again thriving, my kids are happy, and my reluctant reader is now a good reader.
 During that time I was also able to pursue other interests that refueled my creative passions.
-I started writing about other things too…things that I am passionate about that are a big part of my life, including health and travel.
+I started writing about other things too…things that I am passionate about that are a big part of my life.
 I contributed to a book that is coming out this spring on women entrepreneurs and holistic health.
 Things are back on point.
 I’m glad that I was able to take a realistic look at my time obligations, and my homeschool’s needs last year, as well as my own creative needs, and make the changes I needed to align them all into a life that once again feels productive and fulfilling.

 Have you ever took a break from blogging or social media in general?